falsy/clean-architecture-with-typescript/README.md

 # Thank You!

-Thank you for your interest despite the shortcomings of this document. 🙇‍♂️
+I'm grateful for all the support and interest 🙇‍♂️